 Acting Programs and Degrees

 Learn what it takes to get accepted into an acting degree program.
 Explore the classes you'd take and the student performance opportunities you may have.
 Find out whether acting classes can be taken through a distance-learning format.
-Schools offering Acting degrees can also be found in these popular choices.

 Is an Acting Program Right For Me?

 If you are serious about making a career out of performing, then an acting degree program could be a good choice for you.
 In it, you will learn about how to enhance your acting skills as well as how to manage your life in the acting profession.
 Most of your training will focus on the three key areas of voice, movement and performing, but you will also learn about a variety of other techniques such as design, directing and lighting.
 While all acting programs share the common goal of training you for a professional career as a thespian, there are a variety of degree program levels and areas of specialization available.

 If you are just beginning your studies, you may wish to enroll in an associate's degree program, which takes only two years to complete and covers basic acting areas.
 Bachelor's degree programs such as the Bachelor of Fine Arts (B.F.A.), offer an acting emphasis and can cover areas such as theater and cinematic arts.
 You can also further your education even more by applying for a graduate degree program.
 Master's degree programs generally focus more on acting, while doctorate degree programs concentrate on research areas, including drama and production training.